Candace has a broad range of interests that keep her head filled with strange facts, such as experimental cooking, games, and mad science.

 Creating the mat is not difficult and is totally worth the time and effort to have a fun and energetic party game that you can use over and over.

-So grab a paint brush, stretch your limbs, and get ready to get Twisted!
+So grab a paint brush, stretch your limbs, and get ready to get twisted!

-Materials for Making the Game
+Materials for Crafting the Game

-- flat sheet or piece of large material (white or black will look best)
+- Flat sheet or piece of large material (white or black will look best)

-- 4 different colors of glow in the dark paint
+- Four different colors of glow-in-the-dark paint

-- poster board or cardstock
+- Poster board or cardstock

-- brad (fastener)
+- Brad (fastener)

-- black light (optional but it will really make the paint glow brightly)
+- Blacklight (optional, but it will really make the paint glow brightly)

 Making a Glowing Twister Game

-Creating the Mat:
+Creating the Mat

-- Find 4 colors of glow-in-the-dark paint.
+- Find four colors of glow-in-the-dark paint.
 It is usually easy to find multiple shades of greens and yellows.
 But too many similar colors will make the game confusing.
 Try to find pinks, oranges, and blues to go alongside your yellow and green.
 Fluorescent paint typically glows under a black light as well.
 You can find glow paint at craft stores (like Micheal's) and some hardware stores.
 You can also order it online if you are having trouble finding enough glowing colors.
 It comes in acrylic form, and you can also find it in spray cans.

 - To start making the mat, draw circles on a sheet.
 The circles should be about 10-12 inches in diameter.
 Paper plates are about the right size and make a good stencil.